altomator/Image_Retrieval/README.md

 #### External sources
 Raw images files or other digital catalogs can be used as sources to the GallicaPix database.
 For these use cases, the images file are locally stored (no use of IIIF).

+* Example: The National Archives

-This first Perl script takes a folder of TNA images as input and populates a GallicaPix metadata template file, based on the file names and some parameters:
+This first Perl script takes a folder of TNA images as input and populates a GallicaPix metadata template XML file, based on the file names and some parameters:

 >perl extractMD_TNA_noMD.pl IN_TNA/